 The Company has several operating segments based on a mix of industry and the types of services.
 The composition and organization of these operating segments currently is designed in such a way that the back office shared processes, i.e. the horizontal structure, delivers service to industry specific back office and front office processes i.e. the vertical structure.
 These structures represent a matrix form of organization structure, accordingly operating segments have been determined based on the core principle of segment reporting in accordance with IFRS 8 "Operating segments" ("IFRS 8").
 Segment managers are responsible for the performance of the operating segments on a combined vertical structure which includes travel, shipping and logistics services; utilities, retail and consumer products group; banking and financial, healthcare and insurance services including auto claims; consulting and professional services; and others.
-Effective February 1, 2019, the Company realigned its segment managers responsible for the performance of operating segment of a segment manager as Chief Operating Officer.
-The revised structure includes travel, shipping and logistics services; healthcare; auto claims and others.
+Effective February 1, 2019, the Company realigned its segment managers responsible for the performance of operating segments on a combined vertical structure with the appointment of a segment manager as Chief Operating Officer.
+The revised structure includes travel, shipping and logistics services, utilities, retail and consumer products group; banking and financial and consulting and professional services; insurance services; healthcare; auto claims and others.
 The segment managers' performance is reviewed by the Group Chief Executive Officer, who has been identified as the Chief Operating Decision Maker ("CODM").
 The CODM evaluates the Company's performance and allocates resources based on revenue growth of combined vertical structure.